jasonBirchall/KubERA/PLAYGROUND.md

 - 🔧 Create a local Kubernetes cluster with kind
 - 📊 Install Prometheus for metrics monitoring
 - 🔄 Install ArgoCD for GitOps workflows
-- 🚀 Deploy sample applications and broken pods for testing
+- 🚀 Deploy sample applications and test workloads for testing
 - 🗄️ Initialize the KubERA database

 ## 📋 What Gets Installed